erayerdin/oldlspec/docs/implementations.md

 <!--
- oldl (c) by Eray Erdin
+ oldlspec (c) by Eray Erdin

- oldl is licensed under a
+ oldlspec is licensed under a
  Creative Commons Attribution-ShareAlike 4.0 International License.

  You should have received a copy of the license along with this